 Photos: Filippo L’Astorina

-For further information about The Boxer Rebellion and future events visit here.
+For further information and future events visit The Boxer Rebellion’s website here.

 Watch the video for Diamonds here: